Healthy Banana Spinach Muffins

 Instructions

-- Put 2 cups of old-fashioned oats in your blender (Vitamix) and blend until the oats achieve the texture of flour.
+• Blend 2 cups of old-fashioned oats in a high-powered blender until they achieve the texture of flour.
 Transfer to a medium mixing bowl.

-- Pour wet ingredients to dry mixture and stir to combine (making sure there are no lumps)!
+• Pour wet ingredients to dry mixture and stir to combine (making sure there are no lumps).
+Alternately, you can add the dry ingredients to the blender and blend until combined.

 Video